JuliaLang/www.julialang.org/manual/types/index.md

 In mainstream object oriented languages, such as C++, Java, Python and Ruby, composite types also have named functions associated with them, and the combination is called an "object".
 In purer object-oriented languages, such as Python and Ruby, all values are objects whether they are composites or not.
 In less pure object oriented languages, including C++ and Java, some values, such as integers and floating-point values, are not objects, while instances of user-defined composite types are true objects with associated methods.
-In Julia, all values are objects, as in Python and Ruby, but functions are not bundled with the objects they operate on since Julia chooses which method of a function to use by multiple dispatch, meaning that the types of *all* of a function's arguments are considered when selecting a method, rather than just the first one (see [Methods](../methods) for more information on methods and dispatch).
+In Julia, all values are objects, as in Python and Ruby, but functions are not bundled with the objects they operate on.
+This is necessary since Julia chooses which method of a function to use by multiple dispatch, meaning that the types of *all* of a function's arguments are considered when selecting a method, rather than just the first one (see [Methods](../methods) for more information on methods and dispatch).
 Thus, it would be inappropriate for functions to "belong" to only their first argument.
+Organizing methods by association with function objects rather than simply having named bags of methods "inside" each object ends up being a highly beneficial aspect of the language design.

 Since composite types are the most common form of user-defined concrete type, they are simply introduced with the `type` keyword followed by a block of field names, optionally annotated with types using the `::` operator: